dosorio/Peptides/README.md

 Peptides
 ========
 R package to calculate indices and theoretical physicochemical properties of peptides and protein sequences.
-Include also utilities for read and plot GROMACS output files .XVG
+Include also the option to read and plot XVG output files from GROMACS molecular dynamics package.

 Install
 -------
-This package required R version 2.10 or higher.
+This package required R version 1.2.2 or higher.
 If you are using an older version of R you will be prompted to upgrade when you try to install the package.

 The official release of Peptides is available on CRAN.
 To install from CRAN, use the following command:
 ```